 6. Home Remedies for Acne: Tea Tree Oil

 You’ll even find this one in pre-made skincare products, tea tree oil blemish sticks, face washes and more.
 But does it work?
-Yogurt coated raisins can be found in health stores, but dear pal, it doesn’t mean they’re healthy for you.
+Yoghurt coated raisins can be found in health stores, but dear pal, it doesn’t mean they’re healthy for you.
 Strange ‘eh.

 Tea tree oil could help your acne because;